Emergency appeal

 What is Oxfam doing in Gaza?

-• Emergency food assistance: fresh vegetables, food parcels, cash and vouchers to over 200,000 people.
+• Emergency food assistance, food parcels, cash and vouchers.

-• Clean water and sanitation for over 133,000 people, by trucking in water and repairing badly damaged water and wastewater pipelines.
+• Clean water and sanitation; by trucking in water and repairing badly damaged water and wastewater pipelines.

-• Thousands of blankets, pillows mattresses and sleeping mats to families to families forced to live in tents.
+• Blankets, mattresses and sleeping mats to families forced to live in tents.

 Oxfam has worked in the Occupied Palestinian Territory and Israel since the 1950s to help build and protect rights to water, sanitation and hygiene, cash assistance and more.